 Card Consent Tokens

-Creating a consent token
+Creating a Consent Token

 - The Secure Fields SDK integration allows you to build and customize your own UI, using secure elements provided by Stitch.
 This approach does not require PCI-DSS compliance, and provides encrypted card inputs to be able to tokenize.